 While flight aggregators are popular worldwide, be sure to compare the price these sites give you with the price of booking directly with the airline.
 While a flight aggregator says the cheapest flight from Mumbai to Bangkok is with Jet Airways ($267 one-way); booking directly with India’s low-cost airline Spicejet only costs $120.
 Bargain!

 Of the last 10 flights I’ve booked, I’ve saved $5-50 simply by booking direct.
-It’s also easier to include any additional baggage or services you want to pick up!
+It’s also important to pre-book any additional services you want; the price of purchasing check-on baggage is more expensive at the airport and meal deals can often be found online pre-flight.

 … and when to book